OSSimulation/iOS-artwork/README.md

 ### Forked from Jato-BZ's fork to add Python 3 support.

-### Please note that creating an .artwork file has been disabled.
+### Please note that the create function has been removed.
 Use the original fork instead.

 You need the PIL (Pillow) library installed in order for this to function.